CoinFabrik/scout/docs/docs/detectors/19-iterators-over-indexing.md

 ### What it does

-It warns if for loop uses indexing instead of iterator.
+It warns if a `for` loop uses indexing instead of an iterator.
 If the indexing goes to `.len()` it will not warn.

 ### Why is this bad?